fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }
 ```

 is executed immediately after rendering.
-The execution of the function results in <i>effect</i> being printed to the console, and the command <em>axios.get</em> initiating the fetching of data from the server as well as registering a function as an <i>event handler</i> for the operation
+The execution of the function results in <i>effect</i> being printed to the console, and the command <em>axios.get</em> initiates the fetching of data from the server as well as registers the following function as an <i>event handler</i> for the operation:

 ```js
 response => {